Former Paulding high school soccer star killed by stray bullet while at work, GBI says

 It is unclear if anyone else was injured from the gunfire.

-In addition to Long being shot, authorities said the bar and multiple vehicles that were parked outside were damaged during the gunfire.
+In addition to Long being shot, authorities said the bar and multiple vehicles that were parked outside were shot up during the gunfire.

 Authorities have not identified any suspects and have not said if anyone has been taken into custody.